Nature, culture and history

 The Archer brothers explored the Fitzroy area in 1853 and named the Berserker Range and Mount Sleipner.
 Mount Archer was later named in their honour.

+Many of the sheltered gullies and especially the upper headwaters of Moore’s Creek are closed forest communities.
+Rainforest with ferns and cabbage-tree palms line the lower gullies adjoining Moores Creek.
 The rainforest, with spreading figs and motley-barked scrub ironwoods, has an open understorey dotted with ferns and seedlings.

 Uncover Mount Archer's wildlife

-You can hear rufous shrike-thrush, white-browed scrubwrens and Australian brush-turkeys in the rainforest.
+Hear rufous shrike-thrush, white-browed scrubwrens and Australian brush-turkeys in the rainforest.
 This patch of forest produces enough fruit to seasonally sustain a population of brown cuckoo-doves, wompoo fruit-doves and topknot pigeons.

 At night, brushtail possums scurry about and flying foxes feed on flowering eucalypts and paperbarks.
 The forest floor comes alive with the sound of northern brown bandicoots and small native rodents, called melomys, shuffling through the leaves as they search for a meal.

+Wait quietly to see unadorned rock-wallabies come to drink from the creek in the early morning and late afternoon.
 Trout gudgeons (small native fish) live in small ponds, avoiding freshwater crayfish from below and kingfishers from above.
-Wait quietly to see unadorned rock-wallabies come to drink from the creek in the early morning and late afternoon.